Samirnunes/drones-network-simulation/README.md

 - add a graphical way (animated plot) to see visualize attack.

-- add connection intensity variable in `Drone`.
-There must be a radius that a drone need to stay in to maintain a good connection intensity.

 ## Running

 First, execute Docker (on Windows, you must open Docker Desktop).